-A sentinel health event for occupation (SHEO) is a disease, disability, or death which is likely to be occupationally related.
+A sentinel health event for occupation (SHEO) is a disease, disability, or death, which is likely to be occupationally related.
 Its occurrence may serve as a warning signal that material substitution, engineering control, personal protection, or medical care may be required to reduce the risk of illness or injury among the work force.
 Sixty-four medical conditions associated with workplace exposures from studies of many different industries have been identified as sentinel health events.
 Although sentinel health events may indicate an occupational exposure, many may result from non-occupational exposures.
 Due to this uncertainty, sentinel health events are assessed in two categories:

-Definite Sentinel Health Events: Dis eases that are unlikely to occur in the absence of an occupational exposure.
+Definite Sentinel Health Events: Diseases that are unlikely to occur in the absence of an occupational exposure.
 Asbestosis, a lung disease resulting from exposure to asbestos, is an example.

 Possible Sentinel Health Events: Conditions such as lung cancer or carpal tunnel syndrome may or may not be related to occupation.
-Detailed occupation.
 Detailed occupational and non-occupational information is required to determine the work-relatedness of the illness.
 For example, lung cancer may result from asbestos exposure or smoking.
 Carpal tunnel syndrome may result from a job requiring typing or from a hobby such as playing the piano.

-Sixteen definite and 7 possible sentinel health event diagnoses were identified among the 665 reported diagnoses (Figure 12).
-Three of the sentinel health events were due to carpal tunnel syndrome and accounted for 117 days absent.
+One definite and 7 possible sentinel health event diagnoses were identified among the 768 reported diagnoses (Figure 13).
+The one definite sentinel health event was for cellulitis of the leg due to an injury which occurred prior to the employee coming to Fernald.
+The seven possible sentinel health events were due to carpal tunnel syndrome and accounted for 343 days absent.
+Five of these events occurred among women; four events were reported among workers aged 30-39.

-Figure 12.
+Figure 13.
 Characteristics of SHEOs by Gender